erikaduan/aws_notes/README.md

 </br>

-# Step 1: Create AWS root user account
+# Create AWS root user account
 When you create a free personal AWS account, you first create a [root user account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html) which should only be used to:
 + Create or delete an AWS account
 + Enable MFA on the AWS account root user